-On site power metering, strategically implemented, serves to improve the management of energy throughout the facility.
-Metering individual switchboards which serve Air conditioning (HVAC), distribution switchboards, Light and power, lighting only, and so forth provides clarity into the effectiveness of the energy conservation strategies which have been put in place.
+On-site power metering, strategically implemented, serves to improve the management of energy throughout the facility.
+Metering individual switchboards that serve Air conditioning (HVAC), distribution switchboards, Light and power, lighting only, and so forth provides clarity into the effectiveness of the energy conservation strategies which have been put in place.

 Power meters can be installed to monitor specific items of equipment or specific rooms, such as security or data/server rooms.
 These rooms might be within a tenant lease or part of base building obligations.
 Both situations are covered under NABERS and understanding the energy use of both situations is conducive to power and resource management that is, reducing costs.

-The energy carried by fluid can be logged via such meters called Fluid Energy Meters, the use an on board High Level interface for the calculation an integer for the value of energy consumed based upon Volume of water, and temperature difference between entering and leaving a zone.
+The energy carried by the fluid can be logged via such meters called Fluid Energy Meters, the use an onboard High-Level interface for the calculation an integer for the value of energy consumed based upon Volume of water, and the temperature difference between entering and leaving a zone.

 Natural Gas, Coal, Oil Diesel (for generators) and many others may be used on your site, by measuring it’s consumption accurately you may benefit your NABERS rating, and just as importantly you’ll be able to see where the resources are being consumed with the facility.

 Gas Meter vendors also provide a pulse output or a High-Level Interface via Bacnet, Lon or Modbus to the BMS or Energy Management System (EMS).